Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 Now, we got all this news.

-Can't afford the gas to get to the store.
+Walmart, customers living paycheck to paycheck, can't afford the gas to get to the store.

 Sales are down 1.4%.

-We spent let's just call it a cool trillion dollars on a jobs creating surplus, right?
+We spent, let's just call it a cool trillion dollars on a jobs creating surplus, right?

 I think we can all agree it didn't work.